rabahalishah/complete-javascript-learning-notes/README.md

 let values are mutable, let also used for defining the empty variables its okay with let to reassign a new value....like if let age = 30 in future  it can be 31 its totally fine. but cannot do this with const.
 Once assigned it cannot mutate. as const is immutable.
 Moreover we cannnot declare empty const variable.

+### Var
+- var is global scope if is defined globally and it can be accessed anywhere in the document.
+But if it is defined inside a function it cannot be accessed outside of the function
+- It can be updated and re-declared in the same scope.
+- It can be accessed without initialization as its default value is “undefined”.
+- It can be declared without initialization.
+### Let
+- (blocked scope) let is a block scope but it can be defined empty and be mutate/update. a variable defined by let inside an if block connot be accessed outside of the block.
+- It can be updated but cannot be re-declared in the same scope.
+- It can be declared without initialization.
+### Const
+- (blocked scope) The const keyword has all the properties that are the same as the let keyword, except the user cannot update it and have to assign it with a value at the time of declaration.
+These variables also have the block scope.
+It is mainly used to create constant variables whose values can not be changed once they are initialized with a value.
+- It can neither be updated or re-declared in any scope.
+- It can't be declared without initialization.

 #### BEST PRACTICE:
 Always use const as best practice and only use let when you are sure that this value is gonna change somewhere in future. and var variable should be avoided